LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 **Chapter Outline**
 -------------------------------------

 The [gaming challenges](#gaming-challenges) chapter is the manifesto of this document.
-It discusses desired game mechanics, technology, story telling, and other aspects relevant to creation and gameplay.
+It discusses desired game mechanics, technology, content building, and other aspects relevant to creation and gameplay.

+We have attempted at maintaining a flat chapter structure.
+Nevertheless, the chapters are ordered by:

+- Game **design** (philosophy, mechanics, writing)
+- Game **technology** (development, architecture)
+- Game **content** (assets)